novix-sa/Pyplan/docs/User Guide/Introduction.md

 ### File Manager
 Users have their own workspace and can also access a Public workspace.
 The File Manager provides assistance for working with files related to our applications.
 ### Model
 Pyplan organizes Python code in nodes that are represented as a workflow (influence diagram).
-In this section it is explained all the tools and features created for helping creating calculation and data manipulation l
+In this section it is explained all the tools and features created for helping creating calculation and data manipulation logic.
 ### Visualization
-Tables and graphs options
+Calculation step contained in a node end with a resultTables and graphs options

 ### Interfaces
 how to create user interfaces for interacting with data analytics apps